 She recently seems to have moved on from her one-dimensional "Alpha Bitch grown up" role to a character with stories, flaws, and strengths in her own right, though when she and Jane face off as rivals Jane is still usually portrayed as being in the right.

 One True Pairing: The universe seems to think so in regards to Grayson and Deb!Jane.
 Unfortunately, the two of them don't realize it yet since they're doing the reasonable thing and trying to move on from Deb's death/Deb!Jane's resurrection.

 According to Luke, Deb's new guardian angel, she is meant to be with Owen French.
-Which is a little interesting, since now Owen French is the original Jane.

 In fact, the show rarely, if ever, brings up Jane's size or appearance as an issue of any sort.
 Usually, it was more just Deb herself commenting on the differences (wondering why Jane picked clothing that didn't flatter her figure for instance) rather than making some sort of statement that Deb was unequivocally prettier than Jane.
 By the second season, the show has seemingly dropped this aspect too and the entire cast is treated as equally attractive.
 Deb herself comments that Jane has great teeth, hair, and skin.